-Custom vs. Open Source VPN Clients Recap
+Custom vs Open source VPN Clients Recap

 In the case of VPN clients, our personal view goes somewhat against our usual rabid support for open source.
-The thing is: your VPN provider has full access to your internet traffic anyway.
+The thing is: your VPN provider has full access to your internet traffic, anyway.

 The encrypted tunnel only lasts between your computer and the VPN server.
 Therefore, your VPN provider can see everything that enters and leaves that tunnel at its end.

-It, therefore, seems somewhat redundant to worry about the client, as you are putting full trust in your provider anyway!
+It, therefore, seems somewhat redundant to worry about the client, as you are putting full trust in your provider, anyway!
 This is why it's essential to use a provider that you trust not to keep any logs of your activity.
 Logs, which it can't hand over if it doesn't exist.

 Hopefully, the OpenVPN development community will one day build features such as a kill switch and DNS leak protection into stock clients.
-However, until then, we feel that custom clients which actually provide useful features are worth using.
+However, until then, we feel that custom clients actually provide useful features that are worth using.